any-docs/css/content/guides/grid_layout/common_grid_layouts/index.md

 ## Building a layout using the 12-column system

-To see how this layout method works in practice, we can create the same layout we created with {{cssxref("grid-template-areas")}}, this time using the 12-column grid system.
+To see how this layout method works in practice, we can create the same layout we created with `grid-template-areas`, this time using the 12-column grid system.
 Let's start with the same markup as used for the grid template areas example.

 ```css hidden
 * {